devsim/devsim_documentation/sphinx/source/models.rst

 :numref:`interfacecell` depicts an interface in |devsim|.
 It is a collection of overlapping nodes existing in two regions, ``r0`` and ``r1``.

 Interface models are node models specific to the interface being considered.
 They are unique from bulk node models, in the sense that they may refer to node models on both sides of the interface.
-They are specified using the :meth:`ds.interface_model`.
+They are specified using the :meth:`devsim.interface_model`.
 Interface models may refer to node models or parameters on either side of the interface using the syntax ``nodemodel@r0`` and ``nodemodel@r1`` to refer to the node model in the first and second regions of the interface.
 The naming convention for node models, interface node models, and their derivatives are shown in :numref:`models__interfacerequiredderivatives`.

 .. code-block:: python

-  ds.interface_model(device="device", interface="interface",
+  devsim.interface_model(device="device", interface="interface",
     name="continuousPotential", equation="Potential@r0-Potential@r1")

 Interface model derivatives